What is Ethereum?

 The next step is to actually buy Ethereum.
 This should be fairly obvious once you have access to your account.

 If you are just getting started you will probably want to use a software wallet.
-They are typically free and are considered more secure than leaving Ethereum on an exchange.
+They are typically free and are considered more secure than leaving Ethereum on a exchange.

 Feel free to do a google search to research what wallets are available and know what the options are.

-Download and install whatever wallet you decide on using.
-Then withdraw your Ethereum from your exchange account.
+Once you have decided on a wallet, follow the instructions to get it setup then withdraw your Ethereum from your exchange account.
 It is common for a small fee to be associted with the withdrawal.

 The safest way to store Ethereum, or any cryptocurrency, is with a hardware wallet that is not connected to the internet.
 This is to prevent it being stolen or hacked from a exchange or a wallet connected to the internet.